kunal-burnwal/sentiment-analysis-on-social-media-post/README.md

 Dataset
 - Taken from kaggle :-
-(https://www.kaggle.com/datasets/kazanova/sentiment140) # took dataset from kaggle
+(https://www.kaggle.com/datasets/kazanova/sentiment140) # click on the link and you will be redirected to this dataset After downloading you will be renaming the dataset as (raw_sentiment_data.csv)

 How It Works